jobjo/popper/docs/getting_started.md

     equal Comparator.(list int) (List.rev [ 1; 2; 3 ]) [ 2; 3; 1 ]
 ```

 This now yields:

 ![image](https://user-images.githubusercontent.com/820478/116917152-3281fd00-ac46-11eb-9316-c1228505ec33.png)

-The reason the comparator contains a pretty-printer is to be able to explain why
+The reason the comparator contains a pretty-printer is to be able to explain *why*
 a particular proposition failed for the given arguments.

 ## Property-based tests

 A *property-based test* is one that, instead of verifying concrete examples,
 confirms that a certain *property* holds for a large number sampled data.
 The
 technique was popularized by the Haskell library
 [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
 Using
-property-based testing effectively is a topic of its own and independent of the
+property-based testing effectively is a topic of its own and is independent of
-particular library or language one is using.
+the particular choice of library or language.
 Here's a [good
 article](https://fsharpforfunandprofit.com/posts/property-based-testing-2/) with
 examples using F#.

-As a simple example, consider a test that verifies that reversing a list twice
+The school-book example for property-based testing is one that verifies that
-results in the same list.
-Using [Popper](https://github.com/jobjo/popper), it
+reversing a list twice gives the same list back.
+Using
-can be expressed as follows:
+[Popper](https://github.com/jobjo/popper), it can be expressed as follows:

 ```ocaml
 open Popper